 Next, only after bootloader and kernel have been validated, the LUKS (Linux Unified Key Setup) encrypted root file system (rtfs) will be decrypted by a key provisioned in TPM during factory production.
-The disk encryption prevent confidential data could be read without authorization when the device is stolen or lost.
+Disk encryption prevents confidential data being read without authorization when the device is stolen or lost.